Which Type of Home Renovation Is Right For You?

 The architect is responsible for designing the space, creating plans, filing those plans with the Department of Buildings, bringing in a contractor or opening up bidding to multiple contractors, and overseeing the project.
 The homeowner is responsible for giving the architect an idea of goals for the finished space and approving or declining the proposed design.

 This process is ideal for the homeowner who wants to be as hands-off as possible, knowing that the architect is an independent owner’s agent overseeing the project.
 But as with designers, architects typically charge a substantial fee for their services or a percentage of the job cost of the contractor’s proposal, often up to 30% of the project cost.

 In this all-inclusive method of home renovation, a design-build firm like Gallery Kitchen & Bath works with the owner from start to finish to design a space, file plans, select and procure finishes, and execute the build.
 This method is best suited for mid-sized to large renovation projects, especially where the owner has a mid-level budget (not looking for the most affordable or most expensive option), as well as projects where the owner is not looking to manage the work.

-The design-build firm is responsible for designing the space, selecting and procuring finishes and fixtures, obtaining all permits and file plans, and executing the build.
+The design-build firm is responsible for creating and filing architectural drawings, designing the space, selecting and procuring finishes and fixtures, obtaining all permits and file plans, and executing the build.
 The homeowner is only responsible for approving or declining the design and finishes.